I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlflushnonvolatilememoryranges.md

 ## -remarks
 <p>This routine is currently not supported for Windows Server until the next major release of Windows Server.</p>

-<p>This routine is currently not supported for Windows Server until the next major release of Windows Server.</p>

 ## -requirements
 <table>
 <tr>